Little New Year: House cleaning

-House cleaning happens between the eighth day of the last lunar month (when Laba Festival happens) and Little New Year, Chinese beliefs call for folks to clean themselves and their housing since it is said that ghosts and spirits must either return to Heaven or stay on Earth.
+House cleaning happens between the eighth day of the last lunisolar month (when Laba Festival happens) and Little New Year.
+Chinese beliefs call for folks to clean themselves and their housing since it is said that ghosts and spirits must either return to Heaven or stay on Earth.
 So to ensure that they leave, people clean every corner of their home.
-During this time, the house is also cleaned with the goal of making it anti-virus so the new year does not start with a sickness.
+During this time, the house is also cleaned with the goal of reducing infectious agents so the new year does not start with sickness.